Distilled Stable Diffusion inference

 Tiny AutoEncoder

-To speed inference up even more, use a tiny distilled version of the Stable Diffusion VAE to denoise the latents into images.
+To speed inference up even more, use a tiny distilled version of the Stable Diffusion VAEarrow-up-right to denoise the latents into images.
 Replace the VAE in the distilled Stable Diffusion model with the tiny VAE:

 Copied